xuchen66/sphinx-emdocs/source/serialem-note-cross-mag_aligment.rst

-In this case, after a typical two rounds of aligning at View map, it them scaled up the portion of the map to match final higher mag (Preview or P in this case) and does the 3rd round aligning.
+In this case, after a typical two rounds of aligning at View map, it them scaled up the portion of the map to match final higher mag (Preview or P in this case) and does the 3rd round aligning at Previw mag.

 **Fig.4 Scaled up Realign - ideal for initial target in TS**